agao0224/agao0224.github.io/_posts/2023-12-10-semesterproject.md

 We can see here that despite playing less minutes and less games, players have actually gotten BETTER throughout each decade.
 Why is that exactly?
 This could be due to the evolution of training, increased competition, advancement in analytics, innovative technology, rule changes, and a deeper understanding of the game.
 In other words, efficiency has taken place in the modern NBA and we may continue to see a rise of competition in NBA talent, if there wasn't enough already.
 However, is this even a good sign?
 Have fans become too numb of multiple 30 and 40 point games, to where they may not even find it amusing anymore?
 According to this visualization, that's not the case:
 ![Figure](/assets/images/nbaticketsales.PNG)

+So the NBA must be doing something right by making the rules easier for players to score and crank their stats up.
+In the meantime, we will see if there will be a drop off in NBA ratings and ticket sales in the next decade when players continue to get better and make high volume scoring figures desensitizing.

 # Conclusion
 In conclusion, this analysis gives us a comprehensive visual of NBA League Leaders and their statistical performance, offering valuable insights into the variables that could potentially affect a players performance.
 Analyzing the statistical evolution of top 10 players over time has shown how the game has changed over time and identifies patterns that we can observe in the modern NBA.